mprzybylak/mprzybylak.github.io/_posts/2019-06-26-using-rex-command-to-extract-fields-in-splunk.markdown

 rex field=[name] [regex]
 ```

-The `regex` part is a regex with named captured group inside that we want to use to extract field.
-Name of the group will be name of new field.
+The `regex` part is a regular expression with named captured group inside, that we want to use to extract field.
+Name of the group will be a name of new field.
 The `name` is a name of the field that we would like use our regex on.

 Let's say that we have a logs with field `files` that contains comma separated names of the files like this: